sunriselayer/interliquid-sdk/README.md

 - Implementing efficient state management
 - Developing scalable DeFi applications

-## 📚 Documentation

-For detailed technical documentation, please refer to our [whitepaper](https://interliquid.sunriselayer.io/whitepaper/).

 ## Example

 Below is a snippet from our basic usage example (`examples/basic_usage.rs`).
 This example demonstrates how to submit a transaction via the `/tx` API endpoint using our SDK: